 3) Set example

 I travel by bus and minibus just like the locals do.
-It is cheap and keep the cost down but it also take away a lot of excuses.
+It is cheap and keeps the cost down but it also takes away a lot of excuses.
 It gets hard to explain why you need a vehicle when the missionary travels by public transport.
 It also hard to explain why you are late when I arrive on time using the same transport system.